 Speaking of bears, we did encounter a grizzly so be sure to carry bear spray, hike in a large group if possible, and be LOUD!!
 The hike is easy and so worth pushing past your fear of running into bears.
 We’ve never seen water that color and felt water that cold!!

 We only scratched the surface of this incredible park and can’t wait for a return.
-It’s truly a bucket list destination that you have to see to believe.
+There are so many great things to do in Glacier National Park, it’s truly a bucket list destination that you have to see to believe.

 Have you been to Glacier National Park?
 We’d love to hear your tips for visiting in the comments below!